lokalise/node-core/README.md

 - `getMandatory()`, returns the value of a mandatory configuration parameter.
 If the value is missing, an `InternalError` is thrown.
 Parameters are:
   - `param`, the configuration parameter name;
+- `getMandatoryInteger()`, returns the value of a mandatory configuration parameter and validates that it is an integer number.
+If the value is missing or is not an integer, an `InternalError` is thrown.
+Parameters are:
+  - `param`, the configuration parameter name;
-- `getMandatoryInteger()`, returns the value of a mandatory configuration parameter and validates that it is a number.
+- `getMandatoryNumber()`, returns the value of a mandatory configuration parameter and validates that it is a number.
 If the value is missing or is not a number, an `InternalError` is thrown.
 Parameters are:
   - `param`, the configuration parameter name;
 - `getMandatoryOneOf()`, returns the value a mandatory configuration parameter and validates that it is one of the supported values.
 If the value is missing or is not supported, an `InternalError` is thrown.
 The method also serves as a type guard, narrowing the type of the passed value down to one of the supported options.
 Parameters are:
   - `param`, the configuration parameter name;
   - `supportedValues`;
 - `getMandatoryValidatedInteger()`, similar to `getMandatoryInteger()`, but also takes a `validator` in input and will throw an `InternalError` if the number is not valid.
+See [Validators and Transformers](#validators-and-transformers) for more information.
+Parameters are:
+  - `param`, the configuration parameter name;
+  - `validator`;
+- `getMandatoryValidatedNumber()`, similar to `getMandatoryNumber()`, but also takes a `validator` in input and will throw an `InternalError` if the number is not valid.
 See [Validators and Transformers](#validators-and-transformers) for more information.
 Parameters are:
   - `param`, the configuration parameter name;
   - `validator`;
 - `getMandatoryTransformed()`, calls `getMandatory()` and returns the result of the `transformer` function applied to the configuration parameter value.
 See [Validators and Transformers](#validators-and-transformers) for more information.
 Parameters are: